What to Do When Your Well Stops Working

 - A leak in the system

-🛑 Don’t Replace Equipment Until You Know What’s Wrong
+🛑 Don’t Replace Equipment Until You Know What’s Wrong.

 We’ve seen homeowners replace pumps, tanks, and even dig up their yard — only to discover it was a $30 switch or a frozen pipe.
+Always get a diagnosis first.
+It could save you thousands.

-Pro Tip: Don’t Ignore These Early Warning Signs
+Pro Tip: Don’t Ignore These Early Warning Signs.

 Before systems fail completely, they usually send out distress signals: